ideal-life-generator/react-full-stack-starter/README.md

 ## Stage

 In development.
-Not recommended for using.
+Not recommended for use.

 ### Roadmap